ilyapuchka/Deeper/README.md

 ```

 In general that's it, the rest depends on your imagination and how your application is built.
-In the [article](http://ilya.puchka.me/deeplinks-no-brainer/) you can find more extensive code examples more close to real life project.
+In the [article](http://ilya.puchka.me/deeplinks-no-brainer/) you can find more extensive code examples which are closer to real life project.

 ### TODO: